MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

   Format-List Id, DisplayName, AppId, SignInAudience, PublisherDomain
 ```

-The output is shown below.
+The output is as follows.

 ```Output
 Id              : aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb